Conservative segment in euros (Segment B)

 The Conference Interpreters’ Provident Fund (CPIC) offers you a solution:

-Invest all or part of your capital
+invest all or part of your capital

-As a lump sum or in instalments (a few years before retiring, for example)
+is a lump sum or in instalments (a few years before retiring, for example)

 in a conservative segment in euros (Segment B) geared toward approaching retirement.